-- (a) Except as otherwise specified in 7.3(c), Senate motions shall be carried by a simple plurality of votes in favour over votes against, with abstentions not being called or recorded.
-If it appears that a third or more of the Senators have abstained, the Speaker shall have the discretion to discount the vote and recall the question. - (b) Should the vote on any motion end in a tie, the motion shall be declared defeated. - (c) Voting on Senate motions shall normally be conducted by a simple show of hands, with the Speaker declaring the motion to be carried or defeated.
-Should any member request that such a vote be recorded, Senators may be asked to stand or keep their hands in the air until the count is taken - (d) Notwithstanding (c), any Senator may, on a question of privilege, move that the vote on the motion before Senate be conducted by secret ballot.
-A motion to hold a secret ballot, once seconded, is not debatable and shall be put to an immediate vote. - (e) Notwithstanding (c), any Senator may likewise, on a question of privilege, move that the vote on the motion before Senate be conducted by roll-call.
-A motion to conduct a vote by roll-call is debatable as to the need for such a vote. - (f) Whether a vote is conducted by show of hands, secret ballot or roll-call, the Speaker or Deputy Speaker (whoever is conducting the vote) shall retain the right, as an elected Senator, to vote on the motion. - (g) Voting by proxy shall not be permitted.
+- (a) Except as otherwise specified in 7.3(c), Senate motions shall be carried by a simple plurality of votes in favour over votes against, with abstentions not being called or recorded. - (b) Voting on Senate motions shall normally be conducted by a simple show of hands, with the Speaker declaring the motion to be carried or defeated.
+Should any member request that such a vote be recorded, Senators may be asked to stand or keep their hands in the air until the count is taken. - (c) Notwithstanding (b), any Senator may, on a question of privilege, move that the vote on the motion before Senate be conducted by secret ballot.
+A motion to hold a secret ballot, once seconded, is not debatable and shall be put to an immediate vote. - (d) Notwithstanding (b), any Senator may likewise, on a question of privilege, move that the vote on the motion before Senate be conducted by roll-call.
+A motion to conduct a vote by roll-call is debatable as to the need for such a vote. - (e) Whether a vote is conducted by show of hands, secret ballot or roll-call, the Speaker or Deputy Speaker (whoever is conducting the vote) shall retain the right, as an elected Senator, to vote on the motion.
+Should the vote on any motion end in a tie, the motion shall be declared defeated. - (f) Voting by proxy shall not be permitted.